SamMahle/oec-study-trainer/README.md

 # OEC Study Trainer

-A lightweight, Shepard-style study tool for **Outdoor Emergency Care (OEC)** prep.
+A lightweight, study tool for **Outdoor Emergency Care (OEC)** prep.
 It runs as a single static HTML file and supports custom JSON decks.
-Missed items go back in the queue (“see it again”), known items move to the Known bin—just like Shepard Air.
+Missed items go back in the queue (“see it again”), known items move to the Known bin.

 > **Why this exists:** Fast, offline-friendly drilling with concise, instructor-style explanations tuned for OEC/EMS topics (hypothermia, ICS, legal, airway/oxygen, shock, neuro, and acronym expansions).